 Beyond the mats, the other side of her is shown through her genuine care for humanitarian causes as she is fully involved with a number of very relevant organisations.

-It is my very great pleasure to have this young lady tell her story, so without further or do I present:
+It is my very great pleasure to have this young lady tell her story, without further or do:

 Tell us who you are, where you are from (or where you reside) and how long you have been training

 I was born on October 28, 1995 in Brussels, Belgium and my parents are from Morroco.

 It’s been 17 years now that I’m practicing bjj, I started bjj at the age of 7 with the coach Khalid Houry.